abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/3D Medical Imaging - End-to-End Deep Learning Applications/README.md

 - 3. Contrast resolution: the ability of an imaging modality to distinguish between differences in image intensity
 - 4. Spatial resolution: the ability of an imaging modality to differentiate between smaller objects

+## People (end users) using 3d imaging :
+- 1. Primary users :
+- 2. Secialist :
+- 3. Surgeons
+- 4. Radiologist : they are the imaging specialist

+## Some usecases of 3d medical imageing
+- 1. Diagonisis
+- 2. Prognosis
+- 3. Procedural process such as surgery.
+-
 ## NIFTI :

 Like DICOM, NIFTI, which stands for Neuroimaging Informatics Technology Initiative, is an open standard that is available at https://nifti.nimh.nih.gov/nifti-2.
 The standard has started out as a format to store neurological imaging data and has slowly seen a larger adoption across other types of biomedical imaging fields.